St Clements Wells in Wallyford

 Switch to LED lighting

-Here's the easiest win of all – swap your existing bulbs for LEDs.
-They use up to 80% less energy than traditional bulbs and last years longer, so you'll save on both energy bills and replacement costs.
+Swap your existing bulbs for LEDs to save energy.
+LEDs use up to 80% less energy than halogen lights and can last longer, so you'll save on both energy bills and replacement costs.
 It's a small change that adds up over time.

 Upgrade your heating system

 An efficient boiler and smart heating controls can significantly improve your EPC rating.
-If your boiler is over 15 years old, replacing it with a modern boiler could lower your heating costs by hundreds of pounds every year.
+If your boiler is over 15 years old, replacing it with a modern model could reduce your heating costs by hundreds of pounds each year.
 Adding smart heating controls, like timers and radiator valves, gives you more control over when and where you heat your home.

 Draught-proof your home